 But if the owner is never told about the spill and someone slips and falls, then the owner could still be negligent for the injuries despite the fact that they did not know about the spill.
 Property owners are responsible for the condition of their properties, and any building open to the public must be closely monitored for user safety.
-By not keeping an eye on their property and noticing the spill in a reasonable amount of time, the store owner is unintentionally negligent.
-Unfortunately, being unintentionally negligent is often not enough to get you out of a slip and fall claim.
+The store owner is unintentionally negligent by not keeping an eye on their property and noticing the spill in a reasonable amount of time.
+Unfortunately, being unintentionally negligent is often insufficient to get you out of a slip and fall claim.

 How Does Carelessness Affect A Slip And Fall Case?

 A careless property owner who does not properly maintain their property is almost asking for a slip and fall claim.
 A careless business patron who does not pay attention to what they are doing is on the path to becoming injured without compensation.
-Carelessness on the part of the plaintiff is often more of an issue in a slip and fall case than carelessness on the part of the defendant.
+Carelessness on the part of the plaintiff is often more of an issue in a slip and fall case than carelessness on the defendant’s part.